Canada's Top Luxury Market

 A recently released report shows that the luxury real estate market in Calgary is Canada's top performer.

-The RE/MAX Upper End Report examined 16 different markets for residential housing, and concluded that Calgary was far away the best performer.
+The RE/MAX Upper-End Report examined 16 different markets for residential housing and concluded that Calgary was far away from the best performer.
 Compared to the same period in 2012, the number of sold luxury homes went up nearly 50%.
 172 homes sold for more than $1 million in the first three months of 2013, compared with 115 during the same period last year.